Sargerion/HR-System/README.md

 - Passwords hashing
 - Accompanying user actions with messages
 - Validating the information on a client and server
-- Used design patterns: Command, Proxy, Dao, Singleton, MVC
+- Used design patterns: Command, Proxy, Dao, State, Singleton, MVC
+## Guest Features
+- Locale changing
+- Signing in
+- Registering
+- Automatic activation after clicking on a link from the mail
 ## Common Authorized Users Features
 - Avatar uploading
 - Company info viewing